faizalrf/documentation/MariaDB 10.5 Multi-Node ColumnStore Cluster.md

 Now that MariaDB CMAPI service, MariaDB service and MariaDB ColumnStore have been started, we can proceed to setup the cluster

-ColumnStore does not use SSH to control the cluster anymore instead if uses the CMAPI which has already been installed.
+ColumnStore does not use SSH to control the cluster anymore instead it uses the CMAPI which we have already installed.

-The API is called on the following URLs for available endpoints:
+The API URLs have the following available endpoint options, all these are pointing to the primary node, refer to the IP address:

 - `https://192.168.56.81:8640/cmapi/0.4.0/cluster/status`
+  - Check the Status of the ColumnStore cluster
 - `https://192.168.56.81:8640/cmapi/0.4.0/cluster/start`
+  - Start the ColumnStore cluster
 - `https://192.168.56.81:8640/cmapi/0.4.0/cluster/shutdown`
+  - Shutdown the ColumnStore cluster
 - `https://192.168.56.81:8640/cmapi/0.4.0/cluster/add-node`
+  - Add a new node the existing ColumnStore cluster
 - `https://192.168.56.81:8640/cmapi/0.4.0/cluster/remove-node`
+  - Remote a node from the ColumnStore cluster

 The Request Headers Needed the following additional items:
 - 'x-api-key': 'MyAPIKey123'